- June 20, 2019

 What To Do If Someone Hits You

-No one wants to envision the worst-case scenario, but crashes affect hundreds of riders every year in the Bay Area.
+No one wants to envision the worst-case scenario, but crashes affect hundreds of riders.
 If you or a loved one was struck by another vehicle while riding a motorcycle, you must do everything you can to protect their rights!
 This includes finding the best motorcycle accident lawyer near me for my case.

 At The Barnes Firm, our attorneys have not only fought for motorcycle accident victims, we’re also riders ourselves.
-We’ve assembled a team of experienced attorneys in California who can serve all corners of the state.
-When you call The Barnes Firm, we can put you in touch with some of our best motorcycle accident lawyers in San Jose, Oakland, Los Angeles and other areas in California.
+We’ve assembled a team of experienced attorneys who can serve all corners of the state.
+When you call The Barnes Firm, we can put you in touch with some of our best motorcycle accident lawyers.

 Unlike some other law firms, we won’t charge you anything to get your questions answered.
 Give us a call for a FREE consultation and see how our motorcycle accident lawyers can help you get the best result possible after an accident.